Jack McNeela

-Jack "Sean" McNeela (died 19 April 1940) was a senior member of the Irish Republican Army (IRA) from Ballycroy, County Mayo, Ireland.
+Jack McNeela (died 19 April 1940) was an Irish republican and a senior member of the Irish Republican Army (IRA) from Ballycroy, County Mayo, Ireland.
 McNeela was one of 22 Irish republicans (in the 20th century) who died on hunger-strike.
-The largest hunger strike in Irish history was the 1923 Irish Hunger Strikes.
 As a young man, McNeela was an athlete in County Mayo and participated in Gaelic games.
 He came from a family of four brothers and two sisters.
+His brother Paddy was also a leader in the IRA, holding the position of Quartermaster general in Dublin.